A week to raise awareness about sexual assault, rape, and intimate partner violence

 8pm at St. Ignatius Church

-Join us for a mass of healing with Father Romano.
+Join us for a mass centered around healing as we pray for and uplift the voices of survivors.
 All collections for the day will go towards US Catholic Sisters Against Human Trafficking.

 Take Back the Night